 Almodovar’s first explicitly gay movie, this is the story of an intense love triangle between three men — charged with obsession, jealousy, and dark secrets.

-This was the first major movie to deal with the impact of HIV and AIDS, chronicling the first years of the AIDS epidemic through the stories of a group of friends in New York City in the early 1980s.
+This was one of the first feature films to deal with the impact of HIV and AIDS, chronicling the early years of the AIDS epidemic through the stories of a group of friends in New York City in the early 1980s.

 Adapted from the novel of E.M.
 Forster, director James Ivory presents a beautiful period piece starring Hugh Grant and Rupert Graves, telling the story of gay love in Edwardian England.